-\item \textbf{Reference frame-dependence:} A quantity is frame-dependent if its definition explicitly relies on the choice of reference frame in which it is expressed. \item \textbf{Reference frame-independence:} A quantity is frame-independent if its definition remains unaffected by the choice of reference frame, even if it is formulated within one. \item \textbf{Reference frame-freedom:} A quantity is frame-free if it can be defined without invoking any reference frame at all. \end{enumerate}
+\item \textbf{Frame-dependence:} A relational quantity is frame-dependent if both its functional form and the values it takes change when the frame changes. \item \textbf{Frame-independence:} A relational quantity is frame-independent if its functional form depends on the choice of the reference frame, but the values it takes \textit{at the dressed point} remains unaffected by the choice of reference frame in which it is formulated.

-Table \ref{tab1} below summarises these classifications.\footnote{Of course, also a metric $g_{\mu\nu}(x^\rho)$ written in some coordinate system $\{x^\rho\} \in \mathbb{R}^N$ \textit{is} a frame-free, spatiotemporally explicit, spatiotemporal local, and gauge-variant object.}

-\paragraph*{Work Plan.} The structure of the paper is as follows.
-In Section \ref{debunking}, I critically examine the concept of perspectivalism.
-I argue that even moderate perspectivalism is metaphysically committed to the View from Nowhere.
-Section \ref{sec1}, introduces the fibre bundle formalism for constructing relational observables.
-Section \ref{VFN} develops the View from Nowhere, which treats frame representations as mere perspectives on an invariant equivalence class.
-Section \ref{sec3} presents the View from Everywhere, the central proposal of this work, according to which frame-dependent observables constitute fully-fledged physical realities.
-Conclusions follow in Section \ref{conclusion}.